Grounds For Harassment Lawsuit

 sue for harassment

-Irrespective of civil or a federal harassment lawsuit, to succeed in the case, you must have to prove in the court that the behavior is;
+Irrespective of civil or federal harassment lawsuit, to succeed in the case, you must have to prove in the court that the behavior is;

 • Based on the victim’s characteristics like gender, race, sex, ethnicity, and many more.